-But here’s where a hybrid policy really shines.
+I have often heard clients express concern about potentially spending a significant amount of money over many years for a traditional long-term care insurance policy and risk never needing the coverage, though the statistics would indicate they probably will.
+A hybrid long-term care policy helps address this issue.
 If long-term care is never needed, the policy’s life insurance death benefit is often similar to the amount paid for the policy.
 On the other hand, if long-term care is needed, the amount of money available can exceed the death benefit, often several times over.

 For financially well-off individuals who might otherwise consider self-insuring for long-term care, here are some of the attractive benefits offered by a hybrid long-term care policy:

-- Leverage: A person could set aside $150,000 in an investment account earmarked for future long-term care needs, or instead use that $150,000 to purchase a hybrid long-term care policy.
-If they spend $150,000 to purchase a hybrid policy, at the very least it will return these funds at death.
+Leverage: A person could set aside $150,000 in an investment account earmarked for future long-term care needs, or instead use that $150,000 to purchase a hybrid long-term care policy.
+If they spend $150,000 to purchase a hybrid policy, at the very least it will return most of these funds at death.
 But because the potential long-term care benefits paid out could significantly exceed $150,000, there is tremendous leverage available in placing that sum of money in the policy.

-These legacy policies often have large cash values and subsequently large gains (the difference between the cash value and premiums paid) that would be subject to income taxes if the policy were simply surrendered, or canceled.
+These legacy policies often have large cash values and subsequently large gains (the difference between the cash value and premiums paid) that would be subject to income taxes if the policy were to be surrendered or canceled.
 By taking advantage of what is referred to as a 1035 exchange (named after section 1035 of the Internal Revenue Code), one can “roll over,” on a tax-free basis, the cash value of the old life insurance policy to the new hybrid policy.

 As with any insurance, there are considerations to be mindful of.
 Most importantly, the insurance company must have the long-term financial strength to remain in business for decades into the future and pay claims.
 Additionally, some people may not like the idea of giving up control of funds that were earmarked for long-term care by instead purchasing an insurance policy.